Verified-Intelligence/alpha-beta-CROWN/README.md

 * **BaB-Attack** ([Zhang et al., ICML 2022](https://proceedings.mlr.press/v162/zhang22ae/zhang22ae.pdf)) is a strong falsifier (adversarial attack) based on branch and bound, which can find adversarial examples for hard instances where gradient or input-space-search based methods cannot succeed.

 * **GCP-CROWN** ([Zhang et al., NeurIPS 2022](https://arxiv.org/pdf/2208.05740.pdf)) enables the use of general cutting planes methods for neural network verification in a GPU-accelerated and very efficient bound propagation framework.
+Cutting planes can significantly strengthen bound tightness.

 We provide bibtex entries below: